omakoto/zenlog/README.md

 Any shell should work, as long as it supports some sort of "pre-exec" and "post-exec" hooks.

-Look at the output of `zenlog basic-bash-setup` and figure it out.
+ - Look at the output of `zenlog basic-bash-setup` and figure it out.

+(However if your shell's command line syntax is far from Posix shell's, then Zenlog may not be able to extract command names property and you may not get "per command" output links.)

 ## Log file structure